FlexMeasures/flexmeasures/documentation/dev/auth.rst

 .. note:: This endpoint decorator lists required roles, so the authenticated user's account needs to have each role.
 You can also use the ``account_roles_accepted`` decorator.
 Then the user's account only needs to have at least one of the roles.

-There is also decorators to check user roles:
+There are also decorators to check user roles:

 .. code-block:: python